aliarjomandbigdeli/ImageProcessing/README.md

 Face detection:
 ![picture](images/face.png)
 ## How to use install OpenCV
+##### Windows:
 At first, you should install python, you can download at [python page](https://python.org/).
-Now how to install OpenCV
+Now how to install OpenCV:

-##### Windows:

 Download numpy at [numpy](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) and openCV at [opencv](https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv).
 Note : both are the same version.